 Chase also requires you to enter in your location by zip code before viewing rates online.
 Presumably this means location may affect your interest rate, however, we ran multiple scenarios in different locations throughout the country and found the same rates everywhere.

-To give these yields some context, the current national average for a 12 month CD sits at roughly 0.22% APY while the average on a 5 year CD sits at roughly 0.24% APY according to recent FDIC data.
+To give these yields some context, the current national average for a 12 month CD sits at roughly 0.14% APY while the average on a 5 year CD sits at roughly 0.24% APY according to recent FDIC data.

 Interest is compounded daily and you have some choice as to the frequency in which it is paid out.
 Depending on the term you may choose to have it paid monthly, quarterly, semi-annually or annually.